Age-friendly Cities: The Business Case for Serving an Ageing Population

 Discover how age-friendly cities bring forth economic and social benefits in an era where meeting the needs of older generations is paramount.

-Economic Benefits of Age-friendly Cities
+Benefits of Age-friendly Cities

 Age-friendly cities can offer a multitude of advantages, including the potential for increased tax revenue.
 By investing in infrastructure and services that cater to the needs of older adults, cities can attract businesses that specialise in serving this demographic.

-• These businesses may include developers of senior housing, providers of home modification services, and companies offering ageing-in-place solutions.
+These businesses may include developers of senior housing, providers of home modification services, and companies offering ageing-in-place solutions.
 As a wealthy generation ages, the purchasing power of older adults remains strong, solidifying their position as an influential consumer segment.

-• Establishing age-friendly cities offers a chance for urban areas to capitalise on this market, bolstering their economy while simultaneously fostering the well-being of their older inhabitants.
+Establishing age-friendly cities offers a chance for urban areas to capitalise on this market, bolstering their economy while simultaneously fostering the well-being of their older inhabitants.
 This approach recognises that older adults don’t necessarily gain more means as they age, but rather, it is the ageing of an already affluent generation that maintains their financial significance.

-• Age-friendly cities can potentially reduce healthcare costs by providing affordable and easily accessible healthcare services, with an emphasis on preventive care.
+Age-friendly cities can potentially reduce healthcare costs by providing affordable and easily accessible healthcare services, with an emphasis on preventive care.
 This approach can lead to a decrease in chronic health conditions, not only alleviating the strain on the strain on the healthcare system but also generating additional tax revenue for local governments.

+Cities that offer a high quality of life in retirement can attract retirees who have significant purchasing power, creating new economic opportunities for local businesses.
 Moreover, an age-friendly city can attract and retain a highly skilled workforce.
 As the baby boomer generation retires, there is an increasing need for skilled workers in fields such as health care, education, and finance.
 By supporting senior people to continue working and contributing to the economy, age-friendly cities can address this need for skilled workers.

 Age-friendly communities offer essential social benefits, including the promotion of social connections and the reduction of social isolation among older adults.
 By creating a welcoming and inclusive community for people of all ages, age-friendly cities help mitigate the risk of social isolation and loneliness.